 - certain medications

 - frequent ear infections

 - exposure to very loud sounds

 Most children born with a hearing loss will be diagnosed through a screening test.
 Others will develop hearing loss later in childhood.

-According to the National Institute on Deafness and Other Communication Disorders (NIDCD), you should learn what to expect as your baby grows.
+According to the National Institute on Deafness and Other Communication Disorders, you should learn what to expect as your baby grows.
 Understanding what is considered normal will help you determine if and when you should consult a doctor.
 Use the checklist below as a guide.

 From birth to around 3 months, your baby should:

-- react to loud noise, including while breast- or bottle-feeding
+- react to loud noise, including while breastfeeding or bottle-feeding

-- calm down or smile when you speak to him
+- calm down or smile when you speak to them

 - recognize your voice